 Duration: April 2026

-Purpose: Replace daily manual scanning of a dozen company career pages with a single ranked list of relevant postings, refreshed automatically, hosted under a password-protected admin route on the portfolio
+Purpose: Replace daily manual scanning of dozens of company career pages with a single ranked list of relevant postings, refreshed automatically, hosted under a password-protected admin route on the portfolio

 Business impact

-- Polls ten Greenhouse boards daily and stores every posting with a score
+- Polls 49 career boards across six ATS providers (Greenhouse, Lever, Ashby, Workday, SmartRecruiters, and a JSON-LD fallback) and stores every posting with a score

 - Cut the time to triage a day's new listings from about 40 minutes to under 5

-- Filtered roughly 300 noisy postings per week down to a ranked top 20
+- Filtered thousands of raw postings per scan down to a US-only, role-matched top 20

 - Gave me one authenticated surface for every job-search tool instead of separate password prompts per dashboard